darrenjw/metagenomics/TaxaAbundance.md

 ## 190.00000 420.00000  61.89537 393.84194  11.43052
 ```

 We get the Chao estimator and the adjusted Chao estimator (ACE), together with estimates of standard error.
 For our full sample, the estimators correctly deduce that the vast majority of species are present in our sample.
 For our fractional sample, the estimators detect that there are a significant number of unobserved species.
 However, they substantially underestimate the true species richness of the parent population.
-The Chao estimator is well-known to underestimate true species diversity, but it serves as a useful lower bound.
+The Chao estimator is well-known to often underestimate true species diversity, but it serves as a useful lower bound.

 #### Breakaway